simon-panek/code-401-dotnet-prework/prework-DSA.md

 3. Create a new Visual Studio Console Application project
 3. Save the project into this new repository located on your local machine.
 5. Commit and push changes appropriately.
+6. Make a new branch for each challenge.
+7. Create a PR for each challenge back to master.